top of page

 Operation We Will Find You

-I wish I knew but fear I may not like the answer.
+The words on the sign stayed with me long after my flight had left the airport.
 As I dug a little into whether victims of human trafficking are being rescued, I found some good and some not so good news.

 The good news: In July 2024, the U.S. Marshals working together with the National Center for Missing and Exploited Children concluded a six-week operation to find missing children.
 They found 200.
 It wasn’t their first operation of this kind.